foreversd/forever/README.md

 Cleans up any extraneous forever *.pid files that are on the target system.
 This method returns an EventEmitter that raises the 'cleanUp' event when complete.

 ### forever.cleanLogsSync (processes)
 Removes all log files from the root forever directory that do not belong to current running forever processes.
+Processes are the value returned from `Monitor.data` in `forever-monitor`.

 ## Run Tests